Ashish-Bansal/audio-only-youtube/README.md

 In case you edit code, it would automatically rebuild the extension and after that you need to reload it in the browser.

+#### Extension Internals

+The only reason this extension is able to work is because Youtube serves audio and video streams separately.
+This extension intercepts response of all the requests on the youtube domains.
+In the response headers, it checks for Content-Type.
+If it's an audio file, then it assumes that we have got the audio stream for the video being played.
+It removes certain range related query parameters in accordance with HTTP RFC's range requests section.
+Then we set the source of Youtube's video player to audio stream.

 Good luck!